Model

 (as opposed to the viewId which identifies the non-shared views of each user).

-The session id is used as "global" scope for events like "view-join".
+The session id is used as "global" scope for events like the "view-join" event.

 See Session.join for how the session id is generated.